-On May 17, 2017, the City Commission continued the item to a date certain of June 7, 2017.
-On June 7, 2017, the City Commission approved the item at First Reading.
+On June 7, 2017, the City Commission approved the ordinance at First Reading.

 On June 9, 2017, the Florida Legislature adopted Senate Bill 8A which established criteria for medical marijuana treatment centers.
 This action required that modifications be made to the subject ordinance.